-Students transferring under this agreement will transfer in to the Oregon public university with junior status for registration purposes.
+Students transferring with an AAOT will transfer to any Oregon public university with junior status for registration purposes.
 Course, class standing or GPA requirements for specific majors, departments or schools are not necessarily satisfied by an AAOT degree.

-All TBCC courses the student takes should be aligned with the student's intended program of study and the degree requirements of the Oregon public university to which the student plans to transfer.
-For the best transfer experience, a student is encouraged to work with a career education advisor in the selection of their courses.
+For the best transfer experience, work with a career education advisor to select your courses.
+It is important to take courses at TBCC that align with your planned major and program of study and requirements of the Oregon public university where you want to attend.